-A CIP grant may be transferred to a new owner of the subject property prior to the CIP grant being advanced provided that the Owner acknowledges that, in order to remain eligible for the CIP grant, the Town must be advised in writing 30 days in advance of the change of ownership and any new Owner must enter into the CIP Agreement on the same terms and conditions as originally required by the Town, at the Town's sole discretion.
+A CIP grant may be transferred to a new owner of the subject property prior to the CIP grant being advanced provided that the Owner acknowledges that, in order to remain eligible for the CIP grant, the City must be advised in writing 30 days in advance of the change of ownership and any new Owner must enter into the CIP Agreement on the same terms and conditions as originally required by the City, at the City's sole discretion.

-6.3 Program Marketing and Promotion
+6.3 Program Marking and Promotion

-Marketing of the CIP will be undertaken by Council and Town staff.
+Marketing of the CIP will be undertaken by Council and City staff.
 It is anticipated that this will require a series of approaches to effectively target the primary audiences for programs:

-- Medium to large office developers and /or investors; - Small businesses and/or property owners; and - Various associations, including the Richmond Hill Board of Trade and the Business Improvement Association (BIA).
+- Medium to large office developers and/or investors; - Small business and/or property owners; and - Various associations, including the Richmond Hill Board of Trade and the Board of Management for the Village of Richmond Hill Business Improvement Area (BIA).

-To support program marketing and promotion, it is recommended that Town Staff prepare a Marketing Plan to support the CIP.
-The CIP Implementation Framework includes suggested actions in respect to marketing which Town staff may consider in preparing the Marketing Plan.
+To support program marketing and promotion, it is recommended that City Staff prepare a Marketing Plan to support the CIP.
+The CIP Implementation Framework includes suggested actions in respect to marketing which City staff may consider in preparing the Marketing Plan.